*EDITOR’S NOTE: This review solely covers the 12-track album, not the accompanying film with the same name.

 Lemonade was not made for the public per se.
 It is Beyoncé’s personal defense statement.
 This moment in her life ate her up inside to the point where she could no longer be silent.
 And, like a true artist, uses her environment and passion to fuel her creativity.
 This album’s pairing of consummate elegance and resilience is nothing short of inspiring.
 Even on tracks that deviate from the main theme like “6 Inch,” “Formation,” and “Freedom” she still finds a way to please various types of listeners.
 The Lamar-assisted “Freedom” is powerful on a number of levels.
 Whether you’re fighting for respect, trying to get into a creative state of mind, or pushing the Start button on a local gym treadmill, this song gets you ready.
 It is one of the most uplifting songs I’ve heard in recent years.

-Beyoncé has been known as many things in her career: singer, songwriter, entertainer, choreographer, actress, model, businesswoman.
+Beyoncé has accomplished as many things in her career: singer, songwriter, entertainer, choreographer, actress, model, businesswoman.
 You name it, she’s probably done it.
-As clean and mainstream as her image is, she has never claimed to be perfect.
+Although her image is clean and mainstream, she remains transparent.
 And with this album she has proven just how relatable her music can be.
 Matching that with seamless production and fiery songwriting we are witnessing a revolutionary artist finally create an undeniable classic.
-This concoction is neither too sweet nor diluted.
+This concoction is neither too sweet nor too weak.
 Say what you will of this star’s legacy, but once you take a sip of Bey’s Lemonade just know you are tasting greatness.